 Hiking the Seven Entrances

 Daibutsu moves through Yamazaki and Kajiwara to connect Kamakura with Fujisawa to the West.
-Not much is known about the origins of this historic pass, and its reputation is eclipsed by the Asaina pass.
-None-the-less, Daibutsu is renowned as one of the best hiking trails in Kamakura.
-Spanning the Wastern hills, Daibutsu is short at just 3 kilometers.
-Taking roughly an hour and a half, you’ll start by the Jochi-ji Buddhist temple and end at the Daibutsu Temple (where the great bronzed buddha sits).
-Along the way you can make a detour to Zaniarai Benten Shrine.
+Not much is known about the origins of this historic past, and its reputation is eclipsed by the Asaina pass.
+Nonetheless, Daibutsu is renowned as one of the best hiking trails in Kamakura.
+Spanning the Western hills, Daibutsu is short at just 3 kilometres.
+Taking roughly an hour and a half, you’ll start at the Jochi-ji Buddhist temple and end at the Daibutsu Temple (where the great bronzed buddha sits).
+Along the way, you can make a detour to Zaniarai Benten Shrine.
 Under Benten’s watch—the goddess of everything that flows—wash your money here in natural spring.
 According to legend doing so will make your money flow.

 Kamegayatsu is Kamakura’s Northern connection.
 Between Ogigiayatsu and Choju-ji temple.
 Its most notable feature is its Incline; owing its name to this, the road is sometimes called Kamegaeri-zaka.
 The pass was given its name because turtles were said to flip whenever trying to climb it.